Why You Should Waterproof Your Basement in Winter

 If there has been a considerable amount of rain or snow melt, resulting in excessive ground moisture and high-water tables, the concrete can be too damp which could inhibit the proper reaction or cure of the product.

-Concrete dust is not an ordinary dust, it contains sharp silicate particles (quartz) and alkaline compounds (mainly lime) which cut into the lungs and are corrosive to human tissue.
+Concrete dust is no ordinary dust!
+Dusting concrete contains sharp silicate particles (quartz) and alkaline compounds (mainly lime) which cut into the lungs and are corrosive to human tissue.
+Concrete dust can also aggrivate bronchitis or asthma symptoms and crystalline silica is classified as a Group 1: Carcinogenic to Humans.

-For more information on how to alleviate concrete dusting read "How To Seal Your Concrete against Concrete Dust"
+For more information on how to alleviate concrete dusting read Seal Your Basement Floor against Concrete Dust.

 "Why do the radon levels in my basement fluctuate higher in the winter, but drop in the summer?"